 This website is dedicated to all of us who would like to have better insight into the shame we carry, and inspiration to deal with it and move through it, for on the other side of shame is a world of freedom and light and love and compassion and connection and peace.
 May we each engender that in ourselves, in each other, and in a world that so desperately needs to be healed.

-The first four articles have now been posted, and you can access them here: http://www.leavingshame.com/photo-essays-articles/
+The first five articles have now been posted, and you can access them here: http://www.leavingshame.com/photo-essays-articles/